 The spiritual battle is raging.
 Faithful and loyal soldiers are needed.
 Have you heard the call?

-(Treasurer of the National Association of Evangelism and Senior Pastor of God’s Community Outreach in Chillicothe, Ohio)
+Treasurer of the Network for Active Engagement and Senior Pastor of God’s Community Outreach in Chillicothe, Ohio.